 Whoever thinks sour cream has no place in Italian cuisine, clearly has just never tried the right recipe.
-There’s many Italian dishes that make use of fresh cheese, and sour cream works just as well, tying together ingredients that may otherwise seem difficult to combine.
-Today I present you with a very tasty and quick pasta sauce, perfect to enjoy with tomatoes and Italian dry salami.
+There’s many Italian dishes that make use of fresh cheese, yet sour cream works just as well like in this tasty and quick pasta sauce, perfect to enjoy with tomatoes and Italian dry salami.
 We have used Salame Cacciatorino, a small, soft, tasty salami.

-Paccheri are a dried short cylindrical pasta shape, similar to a giant macaroni.
+As for pasta, Paccheri rigati, dried short cylindrical pasta shape, similar to a giant macaroni.
 They have Neapolitan origins and are made exclusively with durum wheat semolina.
-As for many pasta shape, their surface can be either smooth (paccheri lisci) or with thin indented stripes (paccheri rigati).
+We have chosen

 Serves: 4 | Preparation time: 10 mins | Cooking time: 20 mins